Titusp12/batch2/README.md

 # batch2
-This is practice for all
+This is practice for all.